Betalains (Beetroot Pigments)

 Athletic performance enhancement (beetroot RCTs)

-Multiple RCTs of beetroot juice show improved endurance performance (~1-3% time trial improvement), reduced VO2 cost of submaximal exercise, increased time-to-exhaustion.
-Bailey 2009 and others have repeatedly demonstrated effects in cyclists, runners, and rowers.
-CRITICAL CAVEAT: most performance benefit attributed to NITRATE (which is converted to NO via nitrate-nitrite-NO pathway), NOT betalains specifically.
-Betalains may contribute via antioxidant effects on muscle but isolation of betalain-specific contribution is difficult.
+Multiple RCTs of beetroot juice show improved endurance performance (~1-3% time trial improvement), reduced VO2 cost of submaximal exercise, and increased time-to-exhaustion in cyclists, runners, and rowers.
+Critical caveat: most performance benefit is attributed to nitrate (converted to NO via the nitrate-nitrite-NO pathway), not betalains specifically.
+Betalains may contribute via antioxidant effects on muscle but isolating the betalain-specific contribution is difficult.

 Modest blood pressure reduction (beetroot)